underground-software/kdlp.underground.software/md/course/fall2023/assignments/setup.md

 set smtp_url="smtps://$my_username:$my_password@kdlp.underground.software:465"
 push "&lt;change-folder&gt;pops://$my_username:$my_password@kdlp.underground.software:995"\n
 </code></pre>
+    * Copy that block in verbatim, mutt will substitute the variables you set in the previous declarations for you.
 * Open the email list by running the `mutt` command.
 You can quit by pressing `q` or hitting `ctrl+c`
 * You will see a list of email threads navigate up and down with the arrow keys or `j` and `k`
 * You should see a welcome to the email system message at the top and then all subsequent emails in chronological order.